10 Valentine’s Day Traditions Around the World

 Typically swept up by the flurry of Carnival during February/March, Brazil doesn’t celebrate love day until June 12 (known as “Dia dos Namorados”).
 Though it’s named for lovers, this day also celebrates love of all kinds including family and friends who often gather for a meal.

 While the traditions here tend to be similar to those in the west, one interesting cultural phenomenon is the adoption of mass weddings.
-Hundreds of couples gather in public areas to get married or renew their vows–surely some sort of Guinness record!
+Hundreds of couples gather to in public areas to get married or renew their vows–surely some sort of Guinness record!

 Love and friendship day (Dia de Amor y Amistad) is celebrated on September 20 and has more of an emphasis on family and friendship than lovers.
 What’s interesting is that this holiday was established in 1969 in an effort to stimulate the economy during the months leading up to Christmas.